Ground Beef Enchiladas with Creamy Green Chile Sauce

 Notes

-?
-Leftovers – Absolutely!
-Store in an airtight container and reheat in the oven for the best texture.
+Leftovers: Store in an airtight container and reheat in the oven for best texture.

-?
-Advanced Prep – Roll the enchiladas and make the sauce in advance, but wait to pour the sauce over the dish just before baking.
-Corn tortillas absorb liquid quickly, which can make them soggy.
+Make ahead: Roll enchiladas and prepare sauce in advance, but wait to pour the sauce over until just before baking.

 Nutrition